magento/devdocs/guides/v2.3/ui_comp_guide/bk-ui_comps.md

 XML is widely used in Magento 2, which allows developers to easily reuse existing functionalities and add customizations.

-Comparing to XML layouts, UI components use more semantical approach to declare and configure the user interface.
+Compared to XML layouts, UI components use a more semantical approach to declare and configure the user interface.

 An instance of a UI component is usually based on the hierarchy of child UI components.